 Back in the day, bikes were all about simplicity.
 There were no cables to deal with, no derailleurs to fuss with, and absolutely no need for a suspension fork.
 All you needed was a sturdy frame, a set of gears, and your trusty pair of handlebars.

-One of the key features of these old-school bicycles was their quill stem.
+One of the key features of these old-school bicycles was their quill stems.
 This stem design made for a very stable bike ride – even when you were pushing it a bit – and it also gave these bikes a nice tone of confidence and excitement.

-In fact, many riders credit the quill stem with being one of the main reasons why old-school bikes are so fun to ride.
+Many riders credit the quill stem with being one of the main reasons why old-school bikes are so fun to ride.
 A quill stem is not necessarily bad, and in some cases, it can offer an advantage.

 For example, they can provide a more durable frame due to the added weight of the quill stem.
 Additionally, quills tend to be stiffer than other stems, which can make them better for heavier riders.